pederknorr/dsc-phase-2-project/README.md

 ## Results

-The multiple linear regression analysis rendered three key insights:
+The multiple linear regression analysis rendered five key insights:

 ### Renovated homes sell for a higher price on average